12 Secrets Your Christmas Tree Wishes You Knew

 Real Christmas trees are super thirsty

 Once a tree is upright, add clean water—a lot of it—as soon as possible.
 The first couple of days trees suck up at least a gallon of water, says This Old House.
 The actual amount of water consumed can vary, so be vigilant the first few days, refilling when the stand gets low until the levels stay steady.
 Never let the water level drop beyond the cut end or you run the risk of pitch forming, which seals off a tree’s ability to absorb water.
 Find out more about how to keep your Christmas tree fresh.
+These Christmas gifts are perfect for your loved ones.

 Real Christmas trees need a sturdy stand